How to optimise Your retail product ages for better SEO

 In my opinion, understanding the types of links required to move a search result is a foundational principle of good SEO.

 Take this result for a 1TB SSD (a great search opportunity if you’re in the market).
-Obviously Amazon aren’t the only retailer in the search result but I’d argue they provide the baseline level of performance you’ll need to at least get near at the product URL link level to compete.
-Fortunately not all of their links are good (take a look and you’ll know what I mean), but the style and type of the good links in that SERP are well worth a study:
+Obviously, Amazon isn’t the only retailer in the search result but I’d argue they provide the baseline level of performance you’ll need to at least get near at the product URL link level to compete.
+Fortunately, not all of their links are good (take a look and you’ll know what I mean), but the style and type of the good links in that SERP are well worth a study:

 - Affiliate sites